What are the three types of anemometer ?

 A hot-wire anemometer uses tungsten, which is a common choice for hot wires.
 This wire is made of a material that changes with temperature, like platinum.
 It heats up electrically and responds to air flows.
 The device includes temperature sensors and electrical circuits.

-– Function: When the wind blows over the wire, it cools the wire and changes its resistance.
+– Function: When the high wind blows over the wire, it cools the wire and changes its resistance.
 The electrical circuits notice this change in resistance and use it to find out the wind speed.

 – Application: Hot-wire anemometers are very sensitive and can measure small wind speeds accurately.
 They are often used in research and development.
 This includes studies in fluid dynamics, aerodynamic research, and environmental monitoring.
 These tasks need precise measurements in specific situations.